gcatanese/BotTraffic/README.md

 In a nutshell:
 - lightweight framework
+- routing based on rules, applicable to request parameters, headers and payload
 - multi channel (Facebook, DialogFlow, Microsoft BOT, Chatfuel, etc..)
 - extendable event management (with built-in Prometheus events)
 - GET and POST support